cybersamx/react-bootstrap/README.md

-# React Bootstrap Project Template
+# React Bootstrap Starter Project

 A simple, clean starter project with React and Bootstrap 5.